repyh/discord.pay/README.md

 Live Demo: https://discord-pay-demo.herokuapp.com/

 > ## Changelog
-- New store page design.
+- More compact & less client-side javascript code.
-- Save ID feature.
+- You don't need to specify host anymore

 > ## What is discord.pay?
 discord.pay is an express server that you can clone to integrate with your discord bot to easily add payment. discord.pay are made to be a standalone website apart from your discord bot.